MichaelLarocca/blog-michael-jude-larocca/posts/2021/03-21/JobSearchAndInterviewTipsWithDylanIsrael.md

 ### The ability to learn

-Dylan explains what companies interview for, "it's not what you know, necessarily, it's what you have the ability to learn."
+Dylan explains what companies interview for, "**it's not what you know, necessarily, it's what you have the ability to learn**."

 ---